1. Home

 The Retail Pharmacist: Salary Estimates

 Currently, almost 60% of all pharmacists in the US work in a retail setting.
 This is the traditional community pharmacist who works in your neighborhood pharmacy.
-This could be a large-chain pharmacy such as Walgreens or CVS/Caremark or an independent or family-owned pharmacy.
+This could be a large-chain pharmacy such as Walgreens, CVS/Caremark, or an independent or family-owned pharmacy.
 This also includes pharmacists in grocery stores or supermarket chains, such as Krogers or Walmart.
 While neighborhood pharmacies make up the majority of retail pharmacies, almost 10% of pharmacists in retail settings now work in grocery stores or supermarkets.
 This percentage is expected to grow in the coming years.

 The Hospital Pharmacist: Salary Estimates